Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Change the op-amp to:

-The components that would be on a long delivery or there is little doubt should be ordered by now.
+The components that would be on a long delivery, or cold be difficult to obtain, should be ordered by now.

 --------------------------------------------------------------------------

-The vibration sensor function (middle right) of this circuit is more complex, gives less information
+The vibration sensor function (lower middle) of this circuit is more complex, and gives less information

-(there would be no spectrum analysis option), but the software is easier because less data
+(there would be no spectrum analysis option).
+Still, the software is easier because less data

-(there would be no spectrum analysis option), but the software is easier because less data
+(there would be no spectrum analysis option).
+Still, the software is easier because less data

 needs to be collected or processed.
 The circuit is a half-wave positive peak detector.
-(AL-0016-04d)
+(AL-0016-04E)

 ------------------------------------------------------------------